Mutational processes and impact of structural variants in somatic cells

 Introduction

-We will study structural variation in human somatic cells by combining diverse computational and experimental approaches.
-This will draw on a genomic resource of hundreds of tumors and healthy tissues sequenced using long-read whole genome sequencing (WGS) that we will generate.
+We will study structural variation in human somatic cells by combining diverse computational and experimental approaches, drawing on a genomic resource of hundreds of tumors and healthy tissues sequenced using long-read WGS that we will generate.

 We will further perform mutation accumulation and directed evolution experiments using cell line models of chromosomal instability, generating further genomic data that will support observational analyses of tumor genomes.